NicolasKivela/smart-tester/README.md

 - App frontend: http://localhost:5174
 - To reset the database, at the moment you have to manually remove the database file (located at backend/app/database.db).
 After removing database the app should be restarted with docker

+## Configurations
+- backend/app/common/agent_config.py has configurations for all the different AI agents in our system including their system messages
+- Switching models and model providers requires the provideres API key in the .env file.
+See .env.example for more information about this.

 ---
 #  Branching Rules